Premier League: Founding and Manchester United dominance (1990s)

-Manchester United won the inaugural edition of the new league, ending a twenty-six year wait to be crown champions of England.
-Bolstered by this breakthrough, United immediately became the competitions dominant team, winning seven of the first nine trophies, two League and FA-Cup 'doubles' and a European treble, initially under a team of hardened veterans such as Bryan Robson, Steve Bruce, Paul Ince, Mark Hughes and Eric Cantona, before Cantona, Bruce and Roy Keane led a young dynamic new team filled with the Class of 92, a group of young players including David Beckham who came through the Manchester United Academy.
-As the decade closed, United's first persistent Premier League rival, Arsenal F.C. won the League and F.A.
-Cup double themselves, and the Big 2 would form a duopoly for the next 5 years.
+Manchester United won the inaugural edition of the new league, ending a twenty-six year wait to be crowned champions of England.
+Bolstered by this breakthrough, United quickly became the dominant force in the Premier League, winning seven of the first nine titles and securing two League and FA Cup doubles.
+They were initially led by experienced players such as Bryan Robson, Steve Bruce, Paul Ince, Mark Hughes and Eric Cantona, before evolving into a younger, more dynamic side featuring Roy Keane and the Class of 92, a group of homegrown talents including David Beckham and Paul Scholes.